mesosphere/dcos-docs-site/1.11/release-notes/1.11.0-beta3/index.md

 ## Platform

+- Fault domains -
+- Licensing - Contractual terms are now enforced by DC/OS licensing and audit components.
+You must specify your license when you create the cluster using the CLI or advanced installer.
+The GUI installer is currently unsupported.
+[View the documentation](/1.11/administering-clusters/licenses).
+You can view the state of your cluster with respect to the license conditions in the **Cluster -> Overview** tab. [enterprise type="inline" size="small" /]
+- Linked clusters.
+[View the documentation](/1.11/administering-clusters/multiple-clusters/cluster-links). [enterprise type="inline" size="small" /]
+- Metrics - The DC/OS metrics component now produces metrics in Prometheus format.
+[View the documentation](/1.11/metrics).
 - Pods - added support for persistent volumes.
 [View the documentation](/1.11/deploying-services/pods).
-- UCR - added support for garbage collection and XXX [View the documentation](/1.11/deploying-services/containerizers).
+- UCR - added support for garbage collection and XXX.
+[View the documentation](/1.11/deploying-services/containerizers).
-- Linked Clusters.
-[View the documentation](/1.11/administering-clusters/multiple-clusters/cluster-links). [enterprise type="inline" size="small" /]
-- Metrics

-## GUI

 <a name="breaking-changes"></a>
 # Breaking Changes

-- Upgrades not supported in 1.11 Beta 3.
-  Upgrades from 1.10 to 1.11 are _not supported_ in 1.11 Beta 3.
+- Upgrades from 1.10 to 1.11 are _not supported_ in 1.11 Beta 3.

 # <a name="known-issues"></a>Known Issues and Limitations